 Shirley Kaufman is often included in anthologies of contemporary American poetry, though she resides primarily in Israel.
 One of her most significant and powerful poems, “Looking at Henry Moore’s Elephant Skull Etchings in Jerusalem During the War,” is a long poem that records the fear and alienation of living in Israel in wartime through fragments of image and dream.
 “There is a way to enter / if you remember / where you came from / how to breathe under water / make love in a trap.”

 As women poets are turning their attention toward their heritage and culture, they are taking a new look at traditional texts.
 The poet Deena Metzger, inspired by quests for spiritual fulfillment, also drew on the fertile environment of the 1970s.
 Her spiritual poetry is framed within a primarily Jewish mystical perspective, drawing on the teachings and language of the Kabala.
 Through poetry, Jewish women have both criticized and reconnected with the texts and rituals that excluded them for so long.
-A growing trend, one that is rooted in the English and Yiddish poetry of the late nineteenth and early twentieth centuries, is for Jewish women poets to add their voices to the sacred texts of Judaism through poetry that takes the form of midrash on biblical sources in the form of stories.
+A growing trend, one that is rooted in the English and Yiddish poetry of the late nineteenth and early twentieth centuries, is for Jewish women poets to add their voices to the sacred texts of Judaism through poetry that takes the form of A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash on biblical sources in the form of stories.

 In 1984, Shirley Kaufman wrote a poem in which the biblical Sarah and Hagar become two women living in modern Jerusalem.
 Entitled “Déjà Vu,” the poem imagines a meeting at the Dome of the Rock, the place Muslims believe Abraham brought Ishmael to be sacrificed.
 Sarah is “showing the tourists with their Minoltas / around their necks the place / where Mohammed flew up to heaven,” while Hagar prays in the women’s section.